Faculty Workshops & Presentations

-These five workshops cover the mental processes essential to learning.
-Each workshop lasts from one to three hours, and can be combined with any other workshop.
-All five explain psychological and neurological processes underlying learning, and emphasize the specific teaching implications of this scientific information.
+These four workshops cover the core mental processes essential to learning.
+Each workshop lasts from one to three hours, and can be combined with any other.
+All four explain the essential psychological and neuro-biological processes underlying learning, and explore the specific teaching strategies that flow from current brain research.

 In-depth Workshop for Teachers

 Intended for a select group of interested teachers, this advanced workshop is designed to last roughly fifteen hours, spread over two or three full days.

 deeply explores the research behind our understanding of attention, motivation, and memory.
 It examines fMRI research techniques, so that teachers can better understand—and at times question—scientific conclusions.